Kate Dewes: Campaigns and professional achievements

 Dewes successfully lobbied for the world's first national nuclear-free laws, known as the New Zealand Nuclear Free Zone, Disarmament, and Arms Control Act 1987.
 In 1988, she was part of a New Zealand Government delegation to the United Nations Special Session on Disarmament III, and while in New York, marched to promote New Zealand's nuclear-free zone and Nuclear Free New Zealand / Aotearoa.

-She played a key role in the World Court Project that led to the 1996 historic judgement by the International Court of Justice, in The Hague, which unanimously ruled that a threat to use and the use of nuclear weapons is generally illegal according to international law.
+She played a key role in the World Court Project that led to the 1996 historic advisory opinion by the International Court of Justice, in The Hague, which unanimously ruled that a threat to use and the use of nuclear weapons is generally illegal according to international law.
 She subsequently completed her doctorate at the University of New England in Australia, with a thesis entitled The World Court Project: The Evolution and Impact of an Effective Citizens' Movement.

 Along with her husband, she is co-founder and co-director of the Disarmament & Security Centre (DSC), which they established at their home in Riccarton.
 She was also a director of the South Island Regional Office of the Aotearoa / New Zealand Peace Foundation and became Vice President of the International Peace Bureau in 1997.
 As a member of the Government's Pacific Advisory Committee, she championed issues important to small Pacific Island states, including the knock-on effects of past nuclear detonations at Moruroa and Fangataufu atolls.
 She lectured in Peace Studies at the University of Canterbury from 1986 to 1997, where she is an Adjunct Senior Fellow at the College of Arts.

 From 2008 to 2012, Dewes was a member of the United Nations Secretary-General's advisory board on Disarmament Matters.
 She and her husband were negotiators on the first legally-binding international treaty to comprehensively prohibit nuclear weapons.

 In 2019, Dewes donated the archives of the Disarmament & Security Centre to the Macmillan Brown Library at the University of Canterbury.
 In the same year she and her husband were mentioned as potential Nobel Peace Prize contenders.